 Want to promote your services?
-Don’t litter a WordCamp with promotional flyers
+Don’t litter a WordCamp with promotional flyers and leaflets.

 A lot of people turn up at WordCamps, such as London or Europe, hoping to gain new business contacts or customers.
 But they don’t talk to people, sponsor, or hand out business cards.
-Instead they place promotional flyers in shared areas, near sponsor tables, or hand it out at after parties and contributor days.
+Instead they place promotional flyers and leaflets in shared areas, near sponsor tables, or hand it out at after parties and contributor days.

 This is rude, and counter productive.